Skip to content

 What are the Minor Arcana?

-The Minor Arcana is a set of fifty-six cards split into four suits.
-Cups, Wands, Swords, and Pentacles.
-Each suit runs from Ace to Ten and includes four court cards.
-The Minors reflect everyday patterns and decisions.
-They turn broad insight into grounded action you can use.
+The Minor Arcana is 56 cards split into four suits: Cups, Wands, Swords, and Pentacles.
+Each suit runs from Ace to Ten, then includes four court cards – Page, Knight, Queen, King.

 Four of Cups tarot card from the Rider-Waite-Smith tarot deck.